ComputationalMovementAnalysis/Project-template/Readme.md

 <!--
-Please render a pdf version of this Markdown document with the command below (in your bash terminal) and push this file to Github
+Please render a pdf version of this Markdown document with the command below (in your bash terminal) and push this file to Github.
+Please do not Rename this file (Readme.md has a special meaning on GitHub).

 quarto render Readme.md --to pdf
 -->